Liu Gang: China

 In 1982, Liu received a bachelor's degree in modern mechanics from the University of Science and Technology of China.
 He was employed by the Aviation Industry Corporation of China in Shenyang in the field of aerodynamics.
 He worked in partnership with Luo Yang, and was promoted to head of aircraft design.
 Liu's field of research was the theory of air resistance, and he worked on problems of double-sided entry and radar technology.

 In 1984, Liu received a master's degree in optics from the Department of Physics at Peking University in Beijing.
 While there, he was an assistant teacher.
 Liu returned to work at the China Soft Science Research Institute but was also acting assistant director at the University of Science and Technology of China.

-In 1988, Liu became an assistant and associate researcher at the Wear-Resistant Materials Development Company of the National Ministry of Higher Education & the Dalian Institute of Technology.
+In 1988, Liu became an assistant and associate researcher at the Wear-Resistant Materials Development Company of the National Ministry of Higher Education and the Dalian Institute of Technology.
 He was then transferred to research in the Department of Physics at the Chinese Academy of Sciences.